jobpassion/flutter_fss/README.md

 This allows you to cleanly separate the theme and styling from your code.
 The Flutter styling system is fully in code, hard to extend and not cleanly fitting for your own components.
-For this reason and why CSS is a well known technology I decided to bring the benefits of CSS to the Flutter world.
+For this reason and as CSS is a well known technology I decided to bring the benefits of CSS to the Flutter world.

 ## Getting Started

 Styling your widget with FSS involves basically the following steps.
-1. Install your stylesheet into the widget tree via the [FssTheme] widget The most common way is to use the [FssTheme.withAppDefaults] factory method.
+1. Install your stylesheet into the widget tree via the `FssTheme` widget The most common way is to use the `FssTheme.withAppDefaults` factory method.
 2. Provide a style sheet as string or load it from a resource into the FssTheme.
 3. Add styleable widgets to your UI and assign FSS classes and IDs to them.
-For this you should have a look at the [Fss] class that offers a variety of factory methods to create styleable widgets.
+For this you should have a look at the `Fss` class that offers a variety of factory methods to create styleable widgets.

 Here a minimum example: